carchase/amoebots/README.md

 Roboteer:          Trevor Seitz

-Faculty Advisor:   Dr. John Licato
+Bossman:           Dr. John Licato

 ## Background
 A senior project group in Electrical + Computer Engineering (ECE) has been creating a robot array consisting of several modular units that can reconfigure themselves into a wide variety of possible arrangements.
-Ideally, the robots would be able to form (for example): a bridge, stairs, a wall, etc. These robots will communicate with each other using a well-known protocol such as WIFI or Bluetooth.
+Ideally, the robots would be able to form (for example): a bridge, stairs, a wall, etc.  Additionally, the engineers have produced a robotic arm capable of lifting and moving the robots.
+All robots will communicate with each other using a well-known protocol such as WIFI or Bluetooth.

-However, their artificial intelligence still needs to be programmed.
+The artificial intelligence still needs to be programmed.
 Choosing a possible shape to transform into is relatively easy, but actually designing a step-by-step plan so that the robot modules can move into place without any human assistance, is a more difficult AI problem.
-The CS senior design team will create such algorithms, by first developing a simulation platform for transformations, then implementing them on actual modular bots.
+Every robot will communicate with a central server that handles the transformation algorithms.
+This server will receive all sensor data, compute actions, and send instructions to the modular bots.
+The team will be responsible for creating both the high level algorithms and the API for robot-server communication.

+Unfortunately, the CS senior design team will not have access to the final robots until midway through the project.
+To aid in development in the meantime, they will have access to the Webots 3D simulator.
+The team will first develop transformations for the simulation platform and then, once the robots are complete, they will implement the algorithms on the actual modular bots.
+The team will need to design the central server’s API to be versatile enough to communicate with both the virtual robots and the real robots.

-In addition to working with Dr. Licato, the CS senior design team will work with the ECE senior design groups in a first-ever collaboration between departments of its type here at IPFW.
+In addition to working with Dr. Licato, the CS senior design team will work with the ECE senior design groups in a first-ever collaboration between departments here at IPFW.
 Progress made in this project will be used as a launching point for at least one external funding proposal to be written by Dr. Licato, in collaboration with other ETCS Faculty (Drs.
 PomalzaARaez (ECE), Liu (ECE), and Bi (ME)).
 The robotics projects and code completed by the CS and ECE senior project teams will be used in future robotics courses here at IPFW.